 Meet our fellows

-He is passionate about improving patient care and outcomes through quality improvement, standardisation and the use of medical IT.
+She is passionate about improving patient care and outcomes through quality improvement, medical education and keeping up to date with medical research.